-Corporate social responsibility is how Siemens interacts with the communities around its businesses and projects and why it supports its people in charitable endeavours.
+Societal engagement is how Siemens Energy interacts with the communities around its businesses and projects and why it supports its people in charitable endeavours.

-Corporate social responsibility (CSR) is not a new concept, but it has become increasingly important to UK companies and the customers who choose to work with them.
+Societal engagement or corporate social responsibility (CRS) is not a new concept, but it has become increasingly important to UK companies and the customers who choose to work with them.
 It is no longer seen as acceptable to associate with organisations that operate unethical business practices or that show a lack of responsibility to society, the environment, the wider community, or their employees.
 How a business is perceived is critical to its success and companies of all sizes are accountable for their actions in a way they have never before experienced.

 The government’s decarbonisation agenda is driving many corporate initiatives such as ‘reduce, reuse, recycle’ schemes, but charitable giving and volunteering are also important to a company that is socially conscious.